miklevin/MikeLev.in/_posts/2025-02-19-o3-codebase-test.md

         return self.pipulate.rebuild(self.app_name, self.STEPS)
 ```

+## The Cost of Code Migration

 ...oh, but at what cost!
 Every attempt to port back over the old apps I had in
 the system such as the old code... the old code that I always have difficulty
 reaching, because I'm not good at git branches yet, and I'm juggling between two
 GitHub user accounts.
 Ugh!

+### Setting Up Side-by-Side Repositories

 Okay, so solve that.
 I have the main branch in
 `~/repos/botifython` and I want the other branch side-by-side with it in another
 repo folder.
 And so, to get the branch called `magic`, because everything is
 magically working there, albeit the old code before the refactor.

     git clone -b magic --single-branch bf:Botifython/botifython.git recover

+### Preparing for Code Comparison

 Alright, that's done.
 Now... now, I'm going to feed the LLMs, you o3 in this
 case, explicitly the diff's between the two versions.
 I'm in an excellent place